Sezar-SZ/EZcook/README.md

 # EZCook

+An app that will allow users to view, submit and like food recipes.

-This app is built with Next.js v13 and Nest.js
+This app is built with Next.js v13 and Nest.js.

 ## Development FLow